Chapter 32:

 Inês stared straight ahead, gazing at the waltzing branches of the oak trees.
 Their sweet, earthy aroma was soothing to her lagged mind.
 She turned to her father, the wind pushing her wild, untamed hair over her face.

 “You know what I told her,” she said.
-“It was in the letter I wrote to you.”
+“It was in the letter I wrote you.”

-They stopped a little further away, sitting on stone benches around a stone table.
+They stopped a little further away, sitting on stone benches, around an ancient-looking stone table.
 The scene was serene, crowned by an ancient pergola and besieged by thick flora.
-Inês was glad she had chosen to wear her simple canvas shoes that day, all that walking in her Doc Martens would have made her feet bleed.
-A soft breeze passed through her brown linen trousers.
+Every plant in sight was some shade of green, checkered by multicolored flowers; red, of course, but also pink, orange, and yellow.
+Inês was glad she had chosen to wear her simple canvas shoes that day, because doing all of that walking in her Doc Martens would have surely made her feet bleed.
+A soft breeze passed through her brown linen trousers, carrying the ambrosial scent of the parterres; abloom.
 Fall would be here soon, she thought.

 “You know, a lot of dads are set on having boys, but I didn't care.
-My only hope was always for a healthy child,” he said, wet-eyed.
-“When you came into this world, you instantly became the most important thing to me; same thing for your mother.”
+My only hope was always for a healthy child,” her father said, wet-eyed.
+“When you came into this world, you instantly became the most important thing to me… Same thing for your mother.”

-He kissed her on the cheek and embraced her.
+He embraced her and kissed her on the cheek.
 She hugged him back.
 Inês couldn't remember the last time she had felt this warm.
 They stayed fixed in this enduring hold, the wind murmuring around them.

 “Come on!” she exclaimed with a quick look back.
-“It's already past six!
-I wanna see the chapel before the park closes.”
+“It's already past six, and I wanna see the chapel before the park closes.”

 The São Roque park's chapel was a small, almost square building, attended on its left side by one row of three arches.
-In front of it, there were short rose bushes, and, behind the structure, stood tall, lanky eucalyptus trees.
+In front of it, there were short rose bushes and, behind the structure, stood tall, lanky eucalyptus trees.
+Nearing the end of the day, they had begun releasing their cool odors, akin to perfumes of mint and citrus.
+Inês felt relaxed in their presence; revived.

 There was a group of three children playing and laughing in the low orange sun; chasing each other as the gulls' keening echoed over the tranquil park.

-Inês and her father stood silent looking at the little white chapel.
+Inês and her father stood silent looking at the small white chapel.

 “I didn't know you had put me in music lessons because I was shy,” she said after a beat.

-“What?” asked her father, confused.
+“Pardon me?” her father asked, confused.
 “Oh, you heard that?
-Yeah, you were a very introverted little girl, your mom and I wanted to make sur you wouldn't clam up.”
+Yes, you were a very introverted little girl.
+Your mom and I wanted to make sur you wouldn't clam up.”

-“It seemed beneficial,” he said.
+“It seemed beneficial,” he said after some consideration.
 “Like it might make you not just more confident, but also smarter and more cultured.”

 Inês analyzed the details of the chapel's architecture carefully.
 She smiled.